DecLearn/declearn/README.md

    - Select the appropriate `declearn.model.api.Model` subclass to wrap it up.
    - Either instantiate the `Model` or provide a JSON-serialized configuration.

-2. Define a Strategy:
+2. Define a FLOptimConfig:

-   - Select an out-of-the-box `declearn.strategy.Strategy` subclass that defines the aggregation and optimization strategies for the process (_e.g._ `declearn.strategy.FedAvg` or `declearn.strategy.Scaffold`)
-   - Parameterize and instantiate it.
-     <br/>**- OR -**
-   - Select and parameterize a `declearn.strategy.Aggregator` (subclass) instance to define how clients' updates are to be aggregated into global-model updates on the server side.
+   - Select a `declearn.aggregator.Aggregator` (subclass) instance to define how clients' updates are to be aggregated into global-model updates on the server side.
    - Parameterize a `declearn.optimizer.Optimizer` (possibly using a selected pipeline of `declearn.optimizer.modules.OptiModule` plug-ins and/or a pipeline of `declearn.optimizer.regularizers.Regularizer` ones) to be used by clients to derive local step-wise updates from model gradients.
    - Similarly, parameterize an `Optimizer` to be used by the server to (optionally) refine the aggregated model updates before applying them.
-   - Wrap these three objects into a custom `Strategy` using `declearn.strategy.strategy_from_config`.
-Use instantiated objects' `get_config` method if needed to abide by the former function's specs.
+   - Wrap these three objects into a `declearn.main.config.FLOptimConfig`, possibly using its `from_config` method to specify the former three components via configuration dicts rather than actual instances.
+   - Alternatively, write up a TOML configuration file that specifies these components (note that 'aggregator' and 'server_opt' have default values and may therefore be left unspecified).

 3. Define a communication Server: